Godie360/Godie360/README.md

 I hold a Bachelor of Science (BSc) degree in Information System and Management, which I earned from Ardhi University during the period 2021-2024.
 My education has equipped me with a solid foundation in various aspects of software development and management. <br>

 ## 💼 Professional Journey: <br>
-I embarked on my journey as a Software Developer with a strong determination to create elegant and efficient solutions.
+I started my journey as a Software Developer with a strong determination to create elegant and efficient solutions.
 Throughout my career, I have had the privilege of working on exciting projects, which have honed my skills and provided me with valuable experience in the industry. <br>

 ## 🌟 Life Philosophy: <br>
 Beyond coding, I value teamwork and collaboration.
 I enjoy working with diverse groups of individuals, as I believe that collective intelligence breeds success.
 Additionally, I aim to contribute to the betterment of society by leveraging technology for social causes and sustainable development. <br>